Dumebii/Articles/clh94xuo8019dl8nv44xwhfb1.md

 APIs (Application Programming Interfaces) are used to allow different systems to communicate with each other.
 They are often used to integrate different web services, such as social media platforms or payment gateways, into a web application.

-Here's a brief summary of the two roles.
+Here's a summary of the two roles.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1683544133848/315ebac6-63ba-4769-aa44-5de08fb725bd.png align="center")